-There are no other significant changes to the Code of Practice on Local Authority Accounting (the Code) for 2018/19.
+There are no significant changes in the Code of Practice on Local Authority Accounting for the 2019/20 financial year.

-Changes in future years
+Financial reporting changes in future years

-Accounting standard Year of application Implications IFRS 16 - Leases 2019/20 We anticipate that the new leasing standard will be adopted by the Code for the 2019/20 financial year.
-IFRS 16 will replace the existing leasing standard, IAS 17, and will introduce significant changes, particularly for lessees.
-The requirements for lessors will be largely unchanged from the position in IAS 17.
-Lessees will need to recognise assets and liabilities for all leases (except short-life or low-value leases) as the distinction between operating leases and finance leases is removed.
-Although the number of leases that the Fund is party to is expected to be low, it is important that work is undertaken to identify and assess all leases, particularly any implicit within a service contract.
+Accounting standard Year of application Commentary IFRS 16 - Leases 2020/21 The CIPFA/LASAAC Code Board has determined that the Code of Practice on Local Authority Accounting will adopt the principles of IFRS 16 Leases, for the first time from 2020/21.
+IFRS 16 will replace the existing leasing standard, IAS 17, and will introduce significant changes to the way bodies account for leases, which will have substantial implications for the majority of public sector bodies.
+The most significant changes will be in respect of lessee accounting (i.e. where a body leases property or equipment from another entity).
+The existing distinction between operating and finance leases will be removed and instead, the new standard will require a right of use asset and an associated lease liability to be recognised on the lessee's Balance Sheet.
+Although the number of leases the Fund is party to is expected to be low, it is important that work is undertaken to identify and assess all leases, particularly any implicit within a service contract.